Potential faculty advisors

 Steve Oney, Assistant Professor.
 Human-computer interaction; end-user programming.

 Sun Young Park*, Assistant Professor.
-Human-computer interaction; computer-supported cooperative work; health informatics; design.
+Human-computer interaction; health informatics; computer-supported cooperative work; health information systems; patient-provider collaboration; participatory design; design.

 Paul Resnick, Associate Dean for Research and Faculty Affairs, Michael D. Cohen Collegiate Professor.
 Computer science, economics and social psychology; social computing; reputation and recommender systems.

 Daniel Romero, Assistant Professor.
 Social and information networks: network evolution, information diffusion, user interactions on the web.

 Tanya Rosenblat, Associate Professor.
 Economics; behavioral and experimental economics, labor, development, social networks.

 Christian Sandvig, Professor.
 Infrastructure studies; socio-technical systems; social computing; information policy.

 Florian Schaub, Assistant Professor.
 Privacy; human-computer interaction; usable privacy & security; privacy in emerging technologies.